 - Auditory sensitivities: Fear of loud bathroom noises.

-- Difficulty with body awareness: Not realizing when they need to go.
+- Difficulty with body awareness: Not realising when they need to go.

 - Resistance to change: Difficulty adapting to new routines.